vizdata-f21/project-2-data_wranglers/README.md

 # NBA All-Stars by College

-Our third research question was primarily motivated by our group members being Duke basketball fans and fans of college basketball as a whole.
+Our first research question was primarily motivated by our group members being Duke basketball fans and fans of college basketball as a whole.
 We wanted to do a deeper dive into relationships between college basketball teams and NBA player success.
 In our analysis, we defined a player’s